wonmaungthein/legodi-2.0/README.md

 -To run the server, make sure you have strapi installed `npm install strapi@alpha -g` then `strapi start` from the _server_ folder

+### What is docker-compose file do

+It includes postgreSQL database image so if you do not have postgreSQL installed locally this file will create one for you.

+### How to use docker-compose file

+To use this file you need first to install docker then go to main directory of legodi then run: `docker-compose up` for more details go to `https://docs.docker.com/compose/overview`

 ### Linting

 StandardJs has been setup as a linter in both app and server.